getporter/porter/docs/content/cli/installations_output_show.md

 ```
   -h, --help                  help for show
   -i, --installation string   Specify the installation to which the output belongs.
+  -n, --namespace string      Namespace in which the installation is defined.
+Defaults to the global namespace.
 ```

 ### Options inherited from parent commands